rajavundela/rajarv-blog/_posts/2023-11-09-create-deploy-free-blog.md

 git commit -m "your-commit-message" git push
 ```

+For some reason, the changes to `_config.yml` won't load automatically when using Minimal Mistakes and you have to stop and start local server to check your changes locally on the website.
+{: .notice--warning}

 Netlify will automatically deploy your new changes whenever there's a change in Github repository.

 Hope you enjoyed this post.
-If you have any comments or need help type them below, I'll reply to every single one of them.
+If you have any comments/suggestions on this post or need help type them below, I'll reply to every single one of them.